McGill-NLP/weblinx/docs/_pages/home.md

 ### Where can we find the finetuned models?

-Yes!
 We provide the weights for the models we finetuned.
-You can [[access them on Huggingface Hub]].
+You can [access them on Huggingface Hub](https://huggingface.co/collections/McGill-NLP/weblinx-models-65c57d4afeeb282d1dcf8434).
 We will share [code to reproduce our experiments on our GitHub repository](https://github.com/mcgill-nlp/weblinx).
 Please note that they were finetuned for research purposes (so they are not ready for production).

 ### How do we use the agent to control browsers?